-- Development Soft Costs includes costs for appraisals, attorney's fees, architectural fees, construction-related engineering fees, and other development costs not associated with the actual hard construction or permanent financing of the development. - Disabled Household any moderate-, low-, very-low or extremely low-income household that has one or more persons who (a) have a physical impairment or mental impairment that substantially limits one or more major life component; (b) have a record of such impairment; or (c) are regarded as having such an impairment in accordance with the Federal Fair Housing Act and Chapter 11A of the Code of Miami-Dade County. - Emergency Solutions Grant Program (ESG) The Emergency Solutions Grant Program is administered by PHCD pursuant to 24 CFR 576.
+- Development Soft Costs: includes costs for appraisals, attorney's fees, architectural fees, construction-related engineering fees, and other development costs not associated with the actual hard construction or permanent financing of the development. - Disabled Household: any moderate-, low-, very-low or extremely low-income household that has one or more persons who (a) have a physical impairment or mental impairment that substantially limits one or more major life component; (b) have a record of such impairment; or (c) are regarded as having such an impairment in accordance with the Federal Fair Housing Act and Chapter 11A of the Code of Miami-Dade County. - Emergency Solutions Grant Program (ESG): The Emergency Solutions Grant Program is administered by PHCD pursuant to 24 CFR 576.
 ESG is a formula grant program.
 Eligible recipients generally consist of metropolitan cities, urban counties, territories, and states, as defined in 24 CFR 576.2.
-Metropolitan cities, urban counties and territories may subgrant ESG funds to private nonprofit organizations. - Extremely Low-Income (ELI) those individuals or families whose income is 30% of Area Median Income (AMI) or below. - Firm Commitment financing, matching, or other funds for the project.
-A commitment in writing and signed by a person authorized to make the commitment.
-Letters of commitment must indicate the total dollar value of commitment; including a calculation to show how the value of the commitment was derived; be dated between the publication date of this RFA and the application deadline for this RFA; and indicate how the commitment will relate to the proposed project. - Financial Beneficiary one who is to receive a financial benefit of the total development cost (including deferred fees).
+Metropolitan cities, urban counties and territories may subgrant ESG funds to private nonprofit organizations. - Extremely Low-Income (ELI): those individuals or families whose income is 30% of Area Median Income (AMI) or below. - Firm Commitment: financing, matching, or other funds for the project.
+For example, a commitment letter should be in writing and must include all the details of the project, including the total value and terms of the commitment.
+The commitment letter should be signed by a person authorized to make the commitment, and be valid between the publication date of this RFA and the application deadline for this RFA. - Financial Beneficiary: one who is to receive a financial benefit of the total development cost (including deferred fees).
 This definition includes any party, which meets the above criteria, such as the developer, its principals, and principals of the applicant entity.
-This definition does not include third party lenders, housing credit (HC) syndicators, or credit enhancers who are regulated by a state or federal agency. - Foreclosure legal action of taking possession of a mortgaged property when the mortgagor fails to keep up their mortgage payments. - "Gap" Funding for Projects the financing gap between the existing financing commitments to the project and the overall Development Cost of the housing project.
+This definition does not include third party lenders, housing credit (HC) syndicators, or credit enhancers who are regulated by a state or federal agency. - Foreclosure: legal action of taking possession of a mortgaged property when the mortgagor fails to keep up their mortgage payments. - "Gap" Funding: the financing gap between the existing financing commitments to the project and the overall Development Cost of the housing project.
 Development Cost of the Project means the total cost of completing the entire project from acquisition to the issuance of Certificate of Occupancy including but not limited to the costs for acquisition, design and planning, zoning and variances, financing costs, legal costs, construction, permitting, hard costs, and development soft costs.
 Gap funding may not represent more than 25% of the total project cost.
 The gap shall be determined by PHCD, taking into consideration the credit underwriting analysis.
 This limitation shall not apply to HOME CHDO applications.
-If construction projects have been underwritten by an entity qualified to perform underwriting and subsidy layering analysis has received a favorable funding recommendation based on a prior allocation of PHCD funding to the project and has had a loan closing for all committed funding sources, then the project is not eligible to receive gap funding. - Green Building green building also known as green construction or sustainable building, is a structure that is designed, built, renovated, operated and reused in an ecological and resourceefficient manner.
-For proposed developments involving new construction units, regardless of the development category of the application, the applicant must commit that (i) each new construction unit in the proposed development that is eligible for the Energy Star new homes (Florida standard) will achieve a Home Energy Rating System (HERS) index of 75 or below, and (ii) each new construction unit in the proposed development that is not eligible for the Energy Star new homes criteria will include, at a minimum, the energy features outlined in Miami-Dade County's Green Code through Ordinance No. 07-65.
-The applicant must adhere to all the requirements of said ordinance.
+If construction projects have been underwritten by an entity qualified to perform underwriting and subsidy layering analysis has received a favorable funding recommendation based on a prior allocation of PHCD funding to the project and has had a loan closing for all committed funding sources, then the project is not eligible to receive gap funding.